Jackie Moore was named assistant coach for the Sun Devil women's basketball program on June 14, 2012.

 "Our program definitely got better today with the addition of Jackie Moore to our coaching staff," said Turner Thorne.
 "Jackie is a great teacher on the floor, who brings a diverse background of experience that will take our recruiting efforts to the next level.
 While her proven track record speaks for itself, what really stands out about Jackie is her incredible character and enthusiasm and the passion she has for developing student-athletes not only on the basketball court, but in the classroom and in the community. "

-Moore will be returning to the coaching ranks after spending the last three years as a member of Walmart's store operations management team.
+Moore returned to the coaching ranks after spending the previous three years as a member of Walmart's store operations management team.

 "I really missed being around the players and in the gym during my time away from coaching," said Moore.
 "I missed the relationships and the development of turning student-athletes into future leaders.
 I had other offers to return to coaching the last few years, but getting to work with a program like ASU's is what I had been waiting for and I'm extremely grateful and humbled for this opportunity.
 I am thrilled to be able to work with Charli and [ASU associate head coaches] Meg Sanders and Amanda Levens."